Front end helper methods

 const menu = apos.util.closest(myElement, '[data-menu]');

 Emit a custom browser event on a DOM element.
 Optionally include a data object to include on the event.
-For event listeners, use the standard browser addEventListener method (opens new window).
+For event listeners, use the standard browser addEventListener method.

 const myElement = document.querySelector('[data-my-element]');